AusDTO/dta-website/_assessment-reports/alpha-assessment-lighthouse.md

 breadcrumb: Lighthouse
 permalink:	/standard/assessments/alpha-assessment-lighthouse/
 report-excerpt: The Veteran Centric Reform (VCR) Lighthouse Project has been approved to progress a deep user engagement.
 The Lighthouse is a 20 week project to address a significant pain point for Department of Veterans’ Affairs (DVA) clients.
-The service is being developed using the Digital Service Standard with a view to addressing the pain points using digital experience. department/agency: Department of Veteran’s Affairs
+The service is being developed using the Digital Service Standard with a view to addressing the pain points using digital experience.
+department: Department of Veteran’s Affairs
 date: 2016-09-05
 assessment type: Agency self assessment
 assessment-stage: Alpha
-result of assessment: Pass
+result: Pass
 lead-assessor: Emma Borough
 product-manager: Mark Travers